acceleratescience/acceleratescience.github.io/_team/justin-tan.md

 publications: null
 layout: person
 name: Justin Tan
-biography: Justin's research lies at the intersection of geometry and machine learning, searching for interesting structure in geometries which feature in string theory and other areas of mathematical physics.
-Previously he worked in experimental particle physics at the Belle II experiment.
+biography: "Justin's research lies at the intersection of geometry and machine learning, searching for interesting structure in geometries which feature in string theory and other areas of mathematical physics.
+Previously he worked in experimental particle physics at the Belle II experiment. "
 image: /assets/uploads/justin-tan.jpg
 email: null
 url: null